garysoed/tools/STYLE_GUIDE.md

 -   Test files must have a `_test` suffix.

 # Imports
--   No relative imports to other dir: Imports from another directory should use absolute path.
 -   Imports should be grouped by:
     1. External packages coming from the same package.
     1. Imports coming from the current package but in different directories.